 The Notebook

 Visit “the most photographed” Boone Hall Plantation.
 The grand half-mile entry is a splendid canopy of live oaks draped with Spanish moss transporting you back to a bygone era.
 Boone Hall is famed for movies like “The Notebook”, “North and South” and Alex Haley’s “Queen” with Halley Berry.
-But the true story of this elegant estate house, the crowded slave houses, is the work conditions at a 17th century plantation, which exported everything from indigo, rice and cotton, brick and tile from the clay river beds, to pecans, grapes, berries and peaches.
+But the true story of this elegant estate house is of the crowded slave houses, depicting the brutal work conditions at a 17th century plantation.
+Charleston’s booming 18th century industry included exporting everything from indigo, rice and cotton, brick and tile from the clay river beds, to pecans, grapes, berries and peaches, only possible with slave work force.

 Hospitality or Humanity